“When the eyes say one thing, and the tongue another, a practiced man relies on the language of the first.”- Ralph Waldo Emerson

 There are chances that you might be sending off negative nonverbal messages unconsciously during video calls.
 While you might be an excellent oral communicator, if your body language and gestures during virtual meetings do not match with your words then your message loses its weight.

-Let’s check out some tips which can help you take your nonverbal communication skills a notch higher.
+Let’s check out some tips that can help you take your nonverbal communication skills a notch higher.

 Now, your team members and manager haven’t seen you in person for a while now.
 While you might be working in pajamas all day long during remote work, you cannot appear like that in video meetings, especially those that are centered around the project and organizational policies.